Soldati-class destroyer: Design

 Orders for a second batch of seven destroyers were placed in 1940.
 All except one of these ships were to carry the five main gun armament of Carabiniere.
-(Note: Velite was completed with the starshell gun.)
+(Note: Velite was completed with the star shell gun.)

 Construction and modifications

 The first batch of ships were laid down in 1937, being completed between 1938 and 1939, with the second batch being laid down in 1940–1941, with five completing in 1942.

-Four more of the first batch (Ascari, Camicia Nera, Geniere and Lanciere) were modified in 1941–1942 by replacing the starshell gun with a full power 120 mm gun.
+Four more of the first batch (Ascari, Camicia Nera, Geniere and Lanciere) were modified in 1941–1942 by replacing the star shell gun with a full power 120 mm gun.
 The anti-aircraft machine guns were gradually replaced by 20 mm cannon, with up to 10–12 being fitted by 1943.
-Five ships (Carabiniere, Granatiere, Fuciliere, Legionario and Velite) had the aft set of torpedo tubes replaced by two 37 mm 54 cal. guns, while Fuciliere and Velite also had their starshell guns replaced by a further pair of 37 mm cannon.
+Five ships (Carabiniere, Granatiere, Fuciliere, Legionario and Velite) had the aft set of torpedo tubes replaced by two 37 mm 54 cal. guns, while Fuciliere and Velite also had their star shell guns replaced by a further pair of 37 mm cannon.
 Fuciliere and Velite were fitted with Italian radar, while Legionario was fitted with a German radar.

 The Germans captured Squadrista incomplete in September 1943, and transferred the ship, renamed TA33, to Genoa for completion as a fighter direction ship carrying a long-range Freya radar and German 105 mm and 20 mm guns, but she was sunk by Allied bombing in 1944.

 The two destroyers remaining in Italian service after the war were rebuilt as anti-submarine escorts in 1953–1954, with their torpedo tubes removed and the anti-aircraft armament changed to six 40 mm/39 pom-pom guns.